NateEag/how-i-code/content/software-surprises.rst

 No program is perfect.

-Even if there were a perfect program, you almost certainly would not understand it perfectly, so it would still sometimes surprise you.
+Even if there were a perfect program, you would not `understand it perfectly
+</understanding-problems.html>`__, so it would still sometimes surprise you.

 Pleasant surprises, where a program does something helpful, fun, or interesting that you did not expect, require no special treatment.
 It will be appreciated,